lewster32/corporallancot/README.md

-# corporallancot
+# Corporal Lancot
-A Discord bot primarily for recording, searching and retrieving notes and quotes
+A Discord bot primarily for recording, searching and retrieving notes and quotes.